KushalRoyChowdhury/ChatBuddy/README.md

 > **Note:** The default API key is for the developer-hosted public version.
 When running the application locally, you will need to provide your own API key.

-> **Privacy Notice**: If using the public hosted version, none of your chats, memories, API Keys, or other sensitive information are logged/stored.
-All data stays between you and API service provider.
+> **Privacy Notice**: If using the public hosted version, none of your chats, memories are logged/stored on the server.
+If you use your own key a HASH of the key will be stored on the server for Rate-Limiting (The HASH is secure as it cant be used anywhere else).
+All other data stays between you and API service provider.
 For more details read [Google ToS](https://ai.google.dev/gemini-api/terms).

 | Feature               | Default Server Key (Free Tier) [Per User]  | Your Own Key (Free Tier)                        |